Polirecyliente/SGConocimiento/Math/02_Algebra_basics/S01_Algebra_definitions.md

 > Isolate $a$ using the subtraction property of equality, by subtracting $b$ from each side.
 > $$a = c + d - b$$

+For example, $4 + y/2 = x + 1 \Rightarrow y = 2x - 6$, here the variable $y$ is isolated.

 Isolating a variable in an equation can be synonymous with solving said equation for the variable isolated.

+(Solucionar ecuaciones)
+**Solve equations**: Solving an equation commonly means isolating a variable to find its value.

+The addition property of equality is used to solve equations when there is a negative term which subtracts from the variable, then said term is added to both sides of the equality, helping in isolating the variable.

+The subtraction property of equality is used to solve equations when there is a positive term added to the variable, then said term is subtracted from both sides of the equality, helping in isolating the variable.

+The multiplication property of equality is used to solve equations when there is a number dividing the variable, then said number is multiplied to both sided of the equality, helping in isolating the variable.

+The division property of equality is used to solve equations when there is a factor multiplying the variable, then both sides of the equality are divided by said factor, helping in isolating the variable.

+(Ecuación en dos variables)
+**Equation in two variables**: an equation that has two variables.
+Setting the value of one of the variables allows finding the value of the other.

+(Símbolo de sumatoria)
+**Summation symbol**: the symbol $\sum_i$ represents the sum of the elements of the set to which $i$ belongs, e.g. $\sum_{i = 1}^{n}{x_i} = x_1 + x_2 + ... + x_n$, where $1, 2, ..., n$ is the set of values of $i$ over which the summation is done.

 ## Multiples, divisibility, factors, prime numbers (Múltiplos, divisibilidad, factores, número primos)